-If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be the child's main address.
+If the child spends equal amounts of time at two addresses, the parents must agree which address they wish to be used as the child's main address.

-Places cannot be allocated on the basis of an intended future change of address unless house moves have been confirmed through the exchange of contracts or signing of a formal lease.
+Where parents move house after the closing date, we can only use the new address if house moves have been confirmed through the exchange of contracts or the signing of a formal lease.

-Documentary evidence of ownership or rental agreement may be required together with proof of actual permanent residence at the property concerned.
+Documentary evidence of ownership or rental agreement may be required, together with proof of actual permanent residence at the property concerned.